gatherdata/gatherdata.github.com/developer/ubuntu.markdown

+---
+layout: default
+title: Ubuntu Developer Environment
+---

 Ubuntu Developer Environment
 ============================

 ## Ubuntu + VirtualBox

-Oracle's VirtualBox makes it easy to spin up Virtual Machines on demand.
+Oracle's VirtualBox makes it easy to spin up Virtual Machines on demand, giving you a perfect environment for developing and working with GATHERdata.

 1. Download, then install VirtualBox[1]
+   * get the version appropriate for your host platform
 2. Download Ubuntu Desktop[2] ISO image
+   * again, get the version appropriate for your host
 3. Create a new Virtual Machine
+   * Name: whatever-you-prefer
    * Operating System: Linux
    * Version: Ubuntu
+   * Memory: at least 1024MB
+   * Storage: dynamic expanding, at least 8GB
 4. Attach Ubuntu ISO to the VM
    1. Select the Virtual Machine
    2. Click "Settings"